GeorgLegato/Txt2Vectorgraphics/Readme.md

+# This script is discontinued ...
+# but coming back as new extension : [Vector Studio](https://github.com/GeorgLegato/stable-diffusion-webui-vectorstudio")

+---
 # Text to Vectorgraphics
 This is a custom script to extend Automatic1111 StableDiffusion WebUI, in order to generate useful SVG or PDF icons given by your prompts.